 Shakespeare: Anthony and Cleopatra.

-The end of unpretentious art
+The end of art history

 The end is not the end.

 Hans Belting (The end of art history), L'histoire de l'art est-elle finie?
+The magic is in unexpected details.
+Stripes always do something.

+We are trapped in our past, filtered through the museums of the present.
+Meaningful pictures depict the fundamental human search for transcendence in the light of mortality.
 Used to be only for decorative purpose, but if old enough, it's great art because if something works, even an iconoclast inkblot, it becomes more beautiful.
 Technology kills creativity?

 after death paintings the end of art

 Death of painting drawing the end of art.
 It is clear that there is more than a kernel of truth to the notion that silly thoughts are intrinsic to the manufacturing of whimsy art.
+There is something ghostly in all great art (Lafcadio Hearn).

 Out, out, brief candle!